Urban Forest Master Plan

 Share Urban Forest Master Plan on Facebook Share Urban Forest Master Plan on Twitter Share Urban Forest Master Plan on Linkedin Email Urban Forest Master Plan link

-What is the project?
+What is the Urban Forest Master Plan project?

-The City is in the process of creating its first-ever Urban Forest Master Plan (UFMP).
+The city is in the process of creating its first-ever Urban Forest Master Plan (UFMP).
 The UFMP will guide planning and management of Fairfax’s urban forest over the next 20 years – and we need your help.
 It will explore topics including tree care, planting needs, staff capacity, budget, invasive species, tree-related policy, volunteer opportunities, and other topics discovered through research, analysis, and community input.

 Where are we in the process?